LIHEAP energy bill assistance and weatherization programs in Idaho.

 The demand for energy bill assistance in Idaho is very high, and resources are limited.
+Find how to apply for government grants to pay energy bills or free energy conservation measures in Idaho below.
 The Low Income Home Energy Assistance Program opens for enrollment in the fall, while weatherization runs year round, but will have a waiting list.
 Priority is for people who are most at risk, so this can include children or the elderly.

 Types of financial assistance available from LIHEAP include a crisis grant if a qualified household’s home energy or heating service is shut off or about to be disconnected.
 Or regular home heating bills can be paid as well.
 The Idaho Low Income Home Energy Assistance Program will only help people who are qualified, and aid is offered on a first come-served basis.
 You need to call your local community action agency to apply or get more information.